Enjoy smooth sailing in retirement with proper income planning.

 - The distribution phase

 - The preservation or transfer phase

 Planning for your retirement may require a shift in mindset, and a solid understanding of the difference between retirement savings and retirement income.
 Prior to retirement, your financial life was dictated by your paycheck.
 Once you retire, however, you can no longer rely on a paycheck, which means you will be left to find other sources of income.
-You’ve worked hard to save for retirement, and now the time has come to find the proper methods of creating additional income from what you’ve saved.
-Although this can represent a challenge for many, it also represents a great opportunity to potentially grow your savings beyond what you’ve saved — and this is usually made easier by enlisting the help of a financial services professional that you trust.
+You’ve worked hard to save for retirement, and now the time has come to find methods of creating income from what you’ve saved.
+Although this can represent a challenge for many, it also represents a great opportunity to help grow your savings beyond what you’ve saved — and this is usually made easier by enlisting the help of a financial services professional that you trust.

 We will work with you to help you uncover the various opportunities and concerns of each phase.
 Additionally, we will walk you through the process of:

 - Determining how much retirement income you will need